BIBI78/opium/README.md

 ### Content

-- [LAUREN MENTOR](https://github.com/CluelessBiker): I could not have wished for a better mentor and who README doc I used for guidence here.
+- [LAUREN MENTOR](https://github.com/CluelessBiker) I could not have wished for a better mentor.

+- The README doc outline I got from here.[HERE](https://github.com/CluelessBiker/project5-red-crayon)

+- The outline for the ratings app I got from [HERE](https://github.com/andreas-ka/explore-sthlm-react-frontend)

 ### Media